 1. Consistency in Your Own Home is Most Important

 It’s helpful if both parents agree on important, foundational rules and expectations for the children.
 If bedtime at Dad’s house is 8:30, but the kids stay up until 11:00 at Mom’s, children will receive contradictory messages.
 Additionally, children may have trouble understanding why sleep is important at Dad’s house but not important at Mom’s.
 Some amount of consistency between homes can be helpful but it’s not always possible.
+If expectations do differ in your co-parent’s home, your children can adjust.
 What is most important is that rules and expectations in your own home are consistent.
-Your children mostly need to understand your expectations.

 2. Make Each House Feel Like Home